Karnataka rolls out red carpet for TS industrialists

 “I have come here to attract investors.
 Your chief minister might be in Karnataka tomorrow to ask industrialists there to invest here.
 There is a competitive transparency now which is very good for the country,” said Mr. Deshpande.

 Earlier, Karnataka Commissioner for Industrial Development Gaurav Gupta gave a presentation, and said: “Bangalore has emerged as a design hub, though manufacturing might be happening in China and Taiwan.
 It is because of human resources, industry friendly government and social infrastructure.”
-He asked investors to look at opportunities at Yadgir and Bidar for investment which are under 2 hours drive from Hyderabad.
+He asked investors to look at opportunities at Yadgir and Bidar.

-Around 200 industry captains and investors attended the Hyderabad leg of Invest Karnataka Roadshow leading up to Make in India conclave scheduled to be held in Bangalore in February 13-14, 2017.